djspiewak/shims/README.md

 There is currently no *stable* released version of shims 1.0 (the only stable releases represent the prior library state).
 If you want to live dangerously, I've published a hash snapshot with version `"1.0-b0e5152"`.

 If you're using scala.js, use `%%%` instead.
 Cross-builds are available for Scala 2.11 and 2.12.
 It is *strongly* recommended that you enable the relevant SI-2712 fix in your build.
-This can be done either by using [Typelevel Scala](https://github.com/typelevel/scala), adding [Miles Sabin's hacky compiler plugin](https://github.com/milessabin/si2712fix-plugin), or simply using Scala 2.12 or higher with the `-Ypartial-unification` flag.
+This can be done either by using [Typelevel Scala](https://github.com/typelevel/scala), adding [Miles Sabin's hacky compiler plugin](https://github.com/milessabin/si2712fix-plugin), or simply using Scala 2.12 (or 2.11.11) or higher with the `-Ypartial-unification` flag.
 An example of the shenanigans which can enable the SI-2712 fix across multiple Scala versions can be seen [here](https://github.com/djspiewak/shims/blob/34f8851d1726027b537707f27b6c33f83c15a9fd/build.sbt#L60-L91).
 A large number of conversions will simply *not work* without partial unification.

 Once you have the dependency installed, simply add the following import to any scopes which require cats-scalaz interop: